Ensono/stacks-azure-data/docs/workloads/azure/data/components/etl_pipelines/silver_data_azure.md

 ![ADF_SilverPipelinesList.png](../../images/ADF_SilverPipelinesList.png)

-Similar to other ETL pipelines, Silver has its equivalent that includes Data Quality validations.
+Similar to other ETL pipelines, Silver can optionally include a Data Quality validations step.
 Depending on your particular needs, you can deploy each of the pipelines with or without a Data Quality step.
 More on Data Quality can be found [here](data_quality_azure.md).